overstreeth/fgeo.abundance/README.md

 #> 3 517     CASARB    22
 #> 4 517     PREMON    13

 # add_count() is useful for groupwise filtering.
-E.g.: to keep all data from
+E.g.: to pick all data from
 # species which abundance per quadrat is under some treshold
 with_abundance <- add_count(pick, quadrat, sp)
 under_treshold <- filter(with_abundance, n < 20)